solargrammars/solargrammars.github.io/_drafts/color-gates.md

 In general we can see a good correlation between what each description expresses and the colors it has associated.
-Interestingly, in the case of `(VERB, NOUN)`, it seems the parser got a bit confused and most of the instances can be regarded as part of the  `(ADJECTIVE, NOUN)`.

 There are several instances where the adjective is quite vague, such as in the case of `haunted` in `haunted milk`.
 In those cases,